 The curriculum in the College of Business and Management is highly structured and carefully integrated.
 The content and methodology utilized in upper division (junior and senior level) courses assume that students participating in them have matriculated through a series of lower-division (freshman an sophomore level) courses and other prerequisite courses, which provide students with competencies needed for successful participation in upper division College of Business and Management courses.

-Because of the structured nature of the curriculum, students must adhere to all published course prerequisites.
+Because of the structured nature of the curriculum, all students, including students-at-large and non-traditional degree students, must adhere to all published course prerequisites.